Naamloos/Axolotl2D/README.md

 public class MyGame : Game
 {
-    private Sprite? _sprite;
+    // Our services
     private Mouse? _mouse;
     private ILogger<ExampleGame> _logger;

+    // Our resources / drawables
+    private Sprite? _sprite;

-    // You are required to pass the IServiceProvider servise as a
+    // You are required to pass the IServiceProvider service as a
     // dependency to the base Game class.
     // Other things like the Mouse, or the ILogger<MyGame> are free to
-    // inject as needed.
+    // inject as needed, if they're defined in your services.

     // You are also able to set the max framerate and max update rate
     // through the base constructor.
     // These will later be changeable at runtime, but for the time being
-    // these can only be updated
-    // as your game gets constructed.
-    public ExampleGame(IServiceProvider services, Mouse mouse,
+    // these can only be updated as your game gets constructed. public ExampleGame(IServiceProvider services, Mouse mouse,
     ILogger<MyGame> logger)
         : base(services, maxDrawRate: 240, maxUpdateRate: 240)